 Meaning of Life

 Years ago, I heard someone say that each of us has about 1,000 months to live.
 How will we spend our time, and whom will we spend it with?
 I use this as my compass in all aspects of my life.
-We should never accept anything less than the best that life has to offer – in our living conditions, work situations, and relationships.
+Make each moment count, and never accept anything less than the best that life has to offer – in our living conditions, work situations, and relationships.
 There is no time for nonsense.

 Efficiencies & Effectiveness